DoubleDeez/cube-shooter/README.md

 A game made using Irrlicht, Irrklang, Bullet, and RakNet for the purpose of learning.

-Assets can be downloaded here:
+The assets are not included in the repo but they can be downloaded here:

 https://www.dropbox.com/s/7bip3lzgq78ewum/assets.zip

+Place the assets folder in /CubeShooter/.